nikkilkuang/nikkilkuang.github.io/content/publication/variationalInference/index.md

 # Summary.
 An optional shortened abstract.
-summary: We provide a rigorous study of the statistical and computational trade-offs for variational inference (VI).
+summary: (Preprint) We provide a rigorous study of the statistical and computational trade-offs for variational inference (VI).

 tags:
 - Variational inference